Last Updated on : 2025-07-15 08:21:23download

 ||

-When users add or modify unlocking methods, the recurring validity period and the access times are both applied.
+When the user adds or modifies unlocking methods, the recurring validity period and the access times are both applied.
 There are two use cases:

 0x00

 , this indicates permanent access.
-You only need to process the recurring pattern of the validity.- When the recurring pattern is
+You only need to process the recurring pattern of the validity.0x00

 2018-01-26 08:00:00